Hello Planning Mashers!

 You can use your washi tape on your pens and pencils.
 In two ways actually.

-First to mark the pens you’re using now.
+The first idea is to mark the pens you’re using now.
 I don’t know about you, but I have quite a few of the same pens in my stash, so I always have a spare one in case the one I’m currently using runs out of ink.

 Of course, I don’t want to use them all at the same time, so to make sure I don’t, I sometimes add a little washi tape on the pen I’m using at the moment.